Best gaming TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best gaming TVs you can buy in 2021.

 If you want to amp up your favourite video game, it's worth splashing out on a bigger, brighter telly, and one with deeper blacks that will immerse you in the action.

-A couple of next-gen gaming features are starting to appear, too – Variable Refresh Rate (VRR) and Auto Low Latency Mode (ALLM) and 4K@120Hz (aka HFR or 'High Frame Rate') are all part of the HDMI 2.1 spec, but are now available via plenty of TVs with HDMIs that are certified as 2.0.
+A few next-gen gaming features are starting to appear, too – Variable Refresh Rate (VRR), Auto Low Latency Mode (ALLM) and 4K@120Hz (aka HFR or 'High Frame Rate') are all part of the HDMI 2.1 spec, but are now available via plenty of TVs with HDMIs that are certified as 2.0.

-VRR matches the TV's refresh rate to the frame rate being output by the console in real-time, resulting in a smoother, faster gaming experience – you'll need an Xbox One X or One S, or a PC in order to take advantage, though.
+VRR matches the TV's refresh rate to the frame rate being output by the console in real-time, resulting in a smoother, faster gaming experience.
+The Xbox Series X, Series S, One X and One S (and certain PCs) can all output VRR.

-ALLM is simpler: it just means that your TV will automatically switch to its 'game mode' to reduce input lag when it senses a signal from your games console.
+ALLM is simpler: it just means that your TV will automatically switch to its 'game mode' to reduce input lag when it senses a game signal from your games console.
 It's also intelligent enough to switch game mode off again if you play a movie or TV show via your console, using the Netflix app, for example.

 Black depth is important for delivering drama, too, but you want to be able to see plenty of detail in shadows, so avoid a TV with a reputation for crushing dark detail and be sure to tweak the brightness/gamma setting for your game – most titles have a specific option for this.

-HDR is a must, of course, as all versions of the PS4 and the Xbox One X, One S, Series S and Series X all output HDR, and it would be a mistake not to get a 4K screen, even if you don't yet have a 4K console.
+HDR is a must, of course, as the PS4, PS5, Xbox One X, One S, Series S and Series X all output HDR, and it would be a mistake not to get a 4K screen, even if you don't yet have a 4K console.
 The good news is that it's now pretty hard to buy a TV that doesn't have 4K and HDR.
-(We'll hold fire on mentioning the possibility of 8K games on the forthcoming PS5.)

 - Best gaming headsets